matchmore/documentation/iOS.md

 }
 ```

+{: #ios-start-stop-monitoring-for-a-device}
 #### Start/Stop Monitoring for device

-Create main device is being monitored automatically, but you can monitor any device.
+When creating a main device, it is being monitored automatically.
+You can monitor any device.
 For the following example, we monitor a pin device.

 ```swift